Radware/CloudWAF-command-line-tool/README.md

 # cwafctl

-**cwafctl** is a commandline utility that allows to manage cloud waf objects from the client.
-It allows to perform several actions from the cli, such as retrieving objects such as certificates, application configuration, etc. In addition, it allows to update and modify existing protections within a given cloud waf account.
-The first step before using cwafctl is to update the file settings.py to include api credentials that must be created in your Radware Cloud WAF account prior to using this tool.
+**cwafctl** is a command-line utility that interfaces with Radware Cloud WAF over REST API.
+It allows to manage Cloud WAF from the CLI.

 **cwafctl** works with yaml, it allows you to retrieve information in yaml format, that you can save to a file, modify and later on re-use to update the object.
 The yaml objects used by cwafctl are mapped directly to the JSON format supported by Cloud WAF for API calls.